© Michael Nique

 – Salome Voegelin

-Coda or the senses as political
+The senses as political

 Listening to the landscape’s pluralities and possibilities, hearing the dense multiplicity of its mobile production, allows us to challenge the singularity of actuality and articulate a different sense of place and a different sense of self that lives in those possibilities and shows us how else things could be.